 There’s some controversy over oral saline (as opposed to IV saline) for treating hyponatremia, but a handful of studies suggest it works just fine.
 In one trial, oral saline was just as effective as IV saline for reversing hyponatremia in runners after a 161-km race.

 For severe cases of hyponatremia, IV saline is the way to go.
 The patient may be unable to hold fluids down.
 They may even be unconscious.
 Obviously, a qualified medical professional should administer this treatment.

 Everyone worries about dehydration, but overhydration is the more pressing problem.
 Here’s a short list of practical takeaways for preventing overhydration and the resulting hyponatremia:

 - Drink to thirst.
 Drinking to thirst prevents both overhydration and dehydration.
 Your body knows when to stop consuming fluids.
 You need only listen.

 - Reduce the availability of regular water.
 It’s okay to become slightly dehydrated during exercise.
 Constant hydration increases the risk of overhydration.

 - Factor in body weight.
 If you’re gaining weight during training sessions, it probably means you’re drinking too much water.
 Losing 1-2% of mass after exercise is normal.

 - Put sodium in your water.
 Drinking a saline solution can prevent and reverse hyponatremia.
-That’s why there’s 1000 mg sodium in every stick of LMNT Recharge.
+That’s why there’s 1000 mg sodium in every stick of LMNT.
 It’s enough sodium to make a difference.

 One last thing.
 You can help prevent overhydration—which has killed more than a few athletes—by spreading the word and sharing this blog.
 Help us fight this misinformation.
 We need all the help we can get.